2025 Oregon Legislative Session:

 350PDX Priority Bills

-In this moment where climate and environmental policies at the national level are in danger of being overturned and defunded, it is more important than ever to have solid, effective, and equitable climate and environmental policies at the state level.
+In this moment where climate and environmental policies at the national level are in danger of being overturned, it is more important than ever to have solid, effective, and equitable climate and environmental policies at the state level.

-At 350PDX, our priorities are to stop and reverse the impacts of climate change, reduce greenhouse gas emissions, ensure our communities can recover from climate emergencies we’re already experiencing, create infrastructure to support transitioning to a sustainable future, and ensure that each Oregonian has the ability to participate in climate-friendly choices.
-We urge Oregon’s lawmakers to support policies that will help people thrive in a healthy environment–now and for decades to come.
+At 350PDX, our priorities are to stop and reverse the impacts of climate change, reduce greenhouse gas emissions, ensure our communities can recover from climate emergencies, create infrastructure to transition to a sustainable future, and ensure that each Oregonian can participate in climate-friendly choices.
+We urge Oregon’s lawmakers to support policies that will help people thrive in a healthy environment — now and for decades to come.

 Download our one-page information sheet to see all the priority bills and share with others.